Defamation / Reputation

 MLDI and many other organizations also filed supplemental briefing on the comparative legal standards of liability for online publications that permit comments to be posted.
 The brief pointed out that, as important context, far less than 10% of the news outlets surveyed refused to accept reader comments.
 The brief then discussed various defamation liability frameworks around the globe, including that of the United States and the European Union.
 In the United States, for example, “intermediaries” are immune from defamation claims under § 230 of the Communications Decency Act so long as these media outlets did not “contribute” to an allegedly defamatory statement.
 European Union jurisprudence seems to agree, holding that “mere conduits” of online conduct were also exempt from defamation liability.
 This supplemental brief also set forth numerous “best practices” online publications engaged in which effectively reduced the production of defamatory statements, such as setting posting guidelines and standards and developing software for removing offensive comments.
 These organizations warned that if the Grand Chamber refused to recognize this already-present jurisprudence, the decision in Delfi could lead to the unfortunate situation in which online media outlets unnecessarily remove comments or ban them entirely.

-First, the ECtHR found that the Estonian courts had interfered with Delfi’s rights to free expression and press when they imposed and affirmed civil penalties on Delfi.
-Second, the court engaged in a lengthy analysis in eventually holding that the award of damages was prescribed by law.
+The ECtHR found that the Estonian courts had interfered with Delfi’s rights to free expression and press when they imposed and affirmed civil penalties on Delfi.
+The court then engaged in a lengthy analysis in eventually holding that the award of damages was prescribed by law.
 While Estonian law was anything but clear-cut on whether an online publication could be held liable for defamatory comments posted on its website, the ECtHR determined that such liability was foreseeable.
 Specifically, by exercising control over and eventually publishing such defamatory comments, an online periodical such as Delfi violated Estonia’s Civil Code Act and Obligations Act.

-Fourth, the ECtHR engaged in a balancing test in determining whether the interference with Delfi’s rights was necessary in a democratic society.
-Specifically, the ECtHR weighed Delfi’s fundamental human right to expression against L.’s fundamental human rights to a private life and freedom from defamation.
+Third, the ECtHR engaged in a balancing test in determining whether the interference with Delfi’s rights was necessary in a democratic society.
+Specifically, the ECtHR weighed Delfi’s fundamental human right to expression against L.’s fundamental human rights to a private life and reputation.
 In doing so, the ECtHR applied a seven-factor test.
 Some of these factors include the content, form, and consequences of the publication, L.’s prior conduct, and the veracity of the comments.

 The court additionally found that the Estonian courts were correct in holding that Delfi was the “publisher” or “discloser” of the comments, both of which properly served as the basis for a defamation lawsuit.
 While the article was well-written and balanced, Delfi knew that the article could have the potential to produce hundreds of angry, threatening comments on the destruction of the ice roads.
 (Apparently, the comments on Delfi’s website were so notoriously offensive and vulgar that another Estonian publication even wrote a letter to top officials warning them of the website’s danger.)
 Delfi also established an electronic infrastructure for allowing such defamatory statements to be posted just underneath the article itself.